wpwupingwp/rename/README.md

 If the field as seperator in sequence id does not exist, it will be put into FAILED.fasta.

+## Usage

+- Run
+> python3 group_by.py input_file
+- Choose the field you want to use to be seperator
+- If you know which field you want the you can run like this:
+> python3 group_by.py input_file -c n

+The n is the number of field.
+If you do not set "-c", it will hint you to choose which field of sequence id to be used as separator.

+## Example

+> python3 group_by.py cgl.fasta -c 4

 # large_query.py

 Input query string same as in NCBI Genbank and download large data.

+## Usage

+> python3 large_query.py

+Then input query string.

 # large_query_with_id_list.py